lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 Kotlin and TypeStream but I can't learn a new programming language through fictional exercises.
 I need something complex enough I can go at it for a few weeks in a row.
-So here I was, finally trying to go one more level up the ladder of abstraction I felt I needed all the way back in spring of 2016.
+So here I was, finally trying to go one more level up the ladder of abstraction I already wanted all the way back in spring of 2016.

 The first few weeks were really fun.
 I got to put in practice a big chunk of the "Crafting interpreters", a magnificent book that gets you started on writing a programming language and not on talking about writing one.
-By the time I could compile simple pipelines with a handful of "data operators"/commands I had spent quite some time thinking about TypeStream.
-That's why you may hear me say "I stumbled upon TypeStream".
+By the time I could compile trivial pipelines I had spent quite some time thinking about TypeStream and discovered two more ideas that, together with "data pipelines are UNIX pipelines", make the foundation of what TypeStream is today.

-I didn't sit down one day and said "I'm going to improve developer experience for data pipelines".
-I had one intuition, the abstraction level mismatch, which lead to me to "data pipelines are UNIX pipelines", one out of three foundational ideas behind TypeStream.
-The other two were part of the discovery process I went through while building a first prototype.

-## A virtual filesystem
+## Everything is a stream

 Because I'm a pretty sceptical person that likes to sabotage their own plans (I'm fun like that), while prototyping TypeStream I found myself in a strange two-step self-feeding feedback loop:

-1. I ask myself something along the lines of "well if TypeStream were a good idea, then you could do X but sure you can't, right?"
+1. I asked myself something along the lines of "well if TypeStream were a good idea, then you could do X but sure you can't, right?"
-2. I constantly find solid answers via the "UNIX metaphor".
-Happy for a minute then immediately go back to 1.
+2. I immediately found solid answers via the "UNIX metaphor".
+I was happy for a minute and then back to 1.

 This is where the second foundational idea behind TypeStream comes in place.
 See, when I had the intuition of expressing a pipeline like, say, "filter book